 And they absolutely did not disappoint.

-My mother went as far to say that these brownies are perfect, in their texture and their flavour.
+My mum went as far to say that these brownies are perfect, in their texture and their flavour.
 They aren’t as creamy as the ultimate recipe that uses all that dark chocolate, but they certainly are decadent, chewy, fudgy and rich.

 Possibly a new favourite?